cmgmyr/dose-medium-importer/readme.md

     # Add a user to the system
     php artisan users:create "Chris Gmyr" MEDIUM_TOKEN

+    # Delete a user from the system
+    php artisan users:delete USER_ID

     # View all system users
     php artisan users:all